stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 _Distributed working_ refers to no office at all.
 There is no office to be remote from.

 Matt Mullenweg, the founder of Wordpress.com, employs 1,200 people across 75 countries without an office.
-Matt articulates 5 levels of autonomy in a brilliant interview with Sam Harris on [The New Future of Work](https://stratappsaas.com/blog/The-New-Future-of-Work-a-Sam-Harris-podcast-interview-with-Matt-Mullenweg-on-distributed-working/ "The New Future of Work").
+Matt articulates five levels of autonomy in a brilliant interview with Sam Harris on [The New Future of Work](https://stratappsaas.com/blog/The-New-Future-of-Work-a-Sam-Harris-podcast-interview-with-Matt-Mullenweg-on-distributed-working/ "The New Future of Work").

-Helping clients on their journey to remote, hybrid and distributed working is potentially a consulting goldmine.
+Helping clients on their journey to remote, hybrid and distributed working is a potential consulting goldmine.

-### 2021 growth opportunity #3 - niche operations
+### 2021 growth opportunity #3 - niche operations/BPM

-Rather than go after large-scale price-driven outsourcing deals, you could look for opportunities that allow you to niche on what you can do better than other providers, and of course the client doing it themselves internally.
+Rather than go after large-scale price-driven competitive outsourcing deals, you could look for opportunities that allow you to niche on what you can do better than other providers, and the client doing it themselves internally.

-Keep in mind that most of the top tier BPM firms now need a minimum of 50 seats in a client to make the sales cycle and overheads worthwhile.
+Keep in mind that most of the top tier BPM firms now need to sell a minimum of 25 seats into a client to make the sales cycle and overheads worthwhile; their ideal minimum is 100 seats.

-Think about the 4 strategic advantages (see above) that emerged for Accenture.
-Even if you only place two or three people into a client delivering on a niche part of their operations, you can then offer that service globally to other clients, thereby achieving scale and ROI.
-Along the way you'll pick up more non-competitive consulting work and new operations deals.
+Whereas you can start at two seats and start to achieve the four strategic advantages (see above) that emerged for Accenture.

+Even if you only place two people into a client delivering on a niche part of their operations, you can then offer that service globally to other clients, thereby achieving scale and ROI.

+Not only will you achieve recurring revenue and a closer relationship with each client, you will win more non-competitive consulting work and new operations deals.